 What is Cartilage?

-Two pieces of bone, on the other hand, do not easily slide over one another.
+Two pieces of bone, on the other hand, do not slide easily over one another.
 They act like two pieces of metal without any lubrication in between.
-They grate and drag on one another instead of sliding smoothly.
+They grate and drag on one another.
 If they are suddenly shoved together after jumping, there is nothing to absorb the shock.

 When you get osteoarthritis, the cartilage on the ends of your bones starts to deteriorate or wear away.
 If enough of it wears away, you can wind up with two bones moving against each other instead of two pieces of cartilage.
 This can cause swelling and make movement at the joint extremely painful and difficult.